Skip to main content

 The change has three components.
 The sponsored label requirement is now applied uniformly across submission pathways with no submission-track exceptions.
 The creator attribution requirement adds dual disclosure when third-party creators build effects under brand sponsorship.
 The overlay timing rules close the loophole that previously allowed sponsored labels to render several seconds into the AR experience.
 The cumulative posture is a higher floor for AR Lens advertising compliance, with brand workflow integration becoming the practical question rather than disclosure existence.

-"Sponsored AR experiences must surface the platform sponsored label prior to any AR effect rendering on the user, with creator attribution where applicable, and disclosure must operate concurrently with any third-party regulatory requirements applicable to the sponsorship.
+Industry guidance describes a Snapchat approach in which sponsored AR experiences surface the platform sponsored label before any AR effect renders, with creator attribution where applicable and disclosure operating concurrently with applicable third-party regulatory requirements.

 This guide covers the sponsored Lens mechanics, the sponsorship label placement spec, the creator attribution requirements, the FTC overlay timing crossover, the beauty category risk map, and the brand compliance workflow that beauty brands should integrate into AR Lens program operations.
 For broader Snapchat policy framework see the Snapchat Advertising Guide and the Policy Change Tracker.